-The majority of child drownings are in swimming pools.
-There are three layers of protection that parents and caregivers should use: supervision, barriers and emergency preparedness.
+It's probably not surprising the majority of child drownings are in swimming pools.
+So it's best for parents and caregivers to use a triple defense with three layers of protection: supervision, barriers and emergency preparedness.

-Supervision: When a child is around water, there must be an adult nearby who is paying attention.
-When a young child is in a pool, an adult should be within arm’s reach.
-This goes for public pools as well as private pools.
+When a child is around water, there must be an adult nearby paying close attention.
+When a young child is in a pool — whether public or private — an adult should be within arm’s reach.
 Don’t assume someone else is watching your child at a public pool.

-If it is a social situation with many adults and children, have a designated person watching the children.
-We call this person the "Water Watcher."
+If it's a social situation with many adults and children, designate a "water watcher" to monitor the children.

 Teach your children never to go near or in water without an adult present.

-Barriers: A child should never be able to get in a pool area alone.
-Florida law requires pools built after 2000 to have one of the following features:
+A child should never be able to get into a pool area alone.
+Florida law requires pools built after 2000 to include one of the following features:

-In addition, make sure home pools have a proper drain cover to prevent long hair, loose clothing or body parts from getting trapped.
-It is especially important to check any drain covers made before 2008 to ensure they comply with federal safety laws.
+Ensure home pools use a proper drain cover to prevent long hair, loose clothing or body parts from getting trapped.
+It is especially important to check drain covers made before 2008 to ensure they comply with federal safety laws.

 • Drowning Prevention Coalition of Palm Beach County